2006 FIFA World Cup: Scoring

 Despite the early goals that flooded the group stages, the knock-out phase had a much lower goals per match ratio.
-A prime example of the dearth of goals was Portugal, which only scored in the 23rd minute of the round of 16, and did not score again until the 88th minute of the third place play-off.
-No player managed to score a hat-trick in this tournament.
+A prime example of the dearth of goals was Portugal, which only scored in the 23rd minute of the round of 16, and did not score again until the 88th minute of the match for third place.
+No player managed to score a hat-trick in this tournament, the only time this happened in the tournament's history.
 Italy, Germany, Argentina, Brazil and France were the only teams to score more than one goal in a knockout match.
 Germany was one of the exceptions, tending to play an attacking style of football throughout the knock-out stage, which was reflected by the fact that they scored the most goals (14), with players from all three outfield positions (defence, midfield and forward) making the scoresheet.

 Germany's Miroslav Klose scored five goals to claim the Golden Boot, the lowest total to win the prize since 1962.
 No other player scored more than three goals.
 No player from the winning Italian squad scored more than two goals, though ten players had scored for the team, tying France's record in 1982 for the most goalscorers from any one team.
 For the first time ever in the FIFA World Cup, the first and last goals of the tournament were scored by defenders.
 German left-back Philipp Lahm scored the opener against Costa Rica after only 5 minutes of the opening match.
 In the final, Italian centre-back Marco Materazzi out-jumped Patrick Vieira and headed in the last goal of the 2006 World Cup.
-In addition, Fabio Grosso clinched the cup for Italy with the decisive spot kick in the penalty shootout.
+In addition, Fabio Grosso clinched the cup for Italy with the decisive spot kick in the penalty shoot-out.

 Unprecedented number of cards

 The tournament had a record number of yellow and red cards, breaking the previous record set by the 1998 World Cup.
 Players received a record-breaking 345 yellow cards and 28 red cards, with Russian referee Valentin Ivanov handing out 16 yellow and 4 red cards in the round of 16 match between Portugal and the Netherlands in a match known as the Battle of Nuremberg.
 Portugal had two players suspended for each of the quarter-final and semi-final matches respectively.
-FIFA President Sepp Blatter hinted that he may allow some rule changes for future tournaments so that earlier accumulated bookings will not force players to miss the final, should their teams make it that far.
+FIFA President Sepp Blatter suggested that he might allow some rule changes for future tournaments so that earlier accumulated bookings would not force players to miss the final, should their teams make it that far.
 The tournament also saw English referee Graham Poll mistakenly hand out three yellow cards to Croatia's Josip Šimunić in their match against Australia.

-The high number of yellow and red cards shown also prompted discussion about the tournament's referees.
-FIFA officials and President Sepp Blatter received criticism for allegedly making rules too rigid and taking discretion away from referees.
+The high number of yellow and red cards show prompted discussion about the tournament's referees.
+FIFA officials and Blatter received criticism for allegedly making rules too rigid and taking discretion away from referees.